Machine Learning to assess astrophysical origin of gravitational waves triggers: Introduction

-This article builds upon the reasearch direction established by the aforementioned works.
-Previous studies have primarly focused on the analysis of single-detection triggers, i.e. triggers originating from individual interferometers.
-Those investigations demonstrated a clear improvement in detection performance of gravitational-wave pipelines through the application of machine learning techniques.
-In this work, we shift the focus from single-detector triggers to coincidence triggers, specifically those in temporal coincidence between the Hanford (H) and Livingston (L) interferometers, as identified by the Multi-Band Template Analysis (MBTA) pipeline \cite{mbta2}, \cite{mbta3} during the O3 observing run \cite{O3data}.
+This article builds upon the research direction established by the aforementioned works \cite{MLpycbc, MLgstlal}.
+These previous studies have primarly focused on the analysis of single-detection triggers, i.e. triggers provided by compact-binary-coalescence pipelines originating from individual interferometers.
+Such investigations demonstrated a clear improvement in detection performance of gravitational-wave pipelines through the application of machine learning techniques.
+In this work, we shift the focus from single-detector triggers to coincidence triggers, specifically those in temporal coincidence between the Hanford (H) and Livingston (L) interferometers, as identified by the Multi-Band Template Analysis (MBTA) pipeline \cite{mbta2, mbta3} during the O3 observing run \cite{O3data}.
 A supervised machine learning classifier is trained using a set features extracted from these coincident triggers.
 The resulting detection statistic from the classifier is compared with the standard ranking statistic used by the pipeline, and shows a compatible result in detection sensitivity.
 As a further application, we compute the probability that a trigger is astrophysical --- denoted as $p_\mathrm{astro}$ \cite{pAstro1} --- using the new statistic.
 We compare this result with respect to the classical $p_\mathrm{astro}$ computation based on the original ranking statistics provided by the MBTA pipeline. \cite{pAstroMBTA}.
 We want to highlight that the choice of MBTA was done for convenience, due the authors currently work in the pipeline.
-In addiction, this study has not been deployed for MBTA pipeline specifically, but, due to its generality, can be applied easily to other pipelines.
+In addiction, this study has not been deployed for MBTA pipeline specifically, but, due to its generality, can be applied easily to other pipelines that rely their search on matched-filtering analysis.